tristanallen/wordpress-test/README.md

 - [ ] Add a new post type for "Recipes".
 - [ ] Link to the recpies index page from the Home Page template.
-- [ ] Show the latest three Recipes on the Home Page, or show a message if there are no recipes (the empty state).
+- [ ] Show the latest three Recipes on the Home Page, or show a message if there are no recipes (the empty state), listed horizontally on the page.
 - [ ] Allow people to post comments on the recipes.
-- [ ] Additionally, show the three most-commented-on recipes on the Home Page.
+- [ ] Additionally, show the three most-commented-on recipes on the Home Page, listed horizontally on the page.
 - [ ] Show the text "There are x recipes on the site" (where x is the number of published recipes)
 - [ ] Show the text "There are x recipes on the site with comments on" (where x is the number of published recipes with comments on)
+- [ ] Add a "load more" button to the list of "most commented on" recipes, that loads in the next three "most commented on" recipes below them.

 **PLEASE READ THIS**: Unless you really want to, please do not spend more than an hour on this - the goal is not to complete it, it is to get an idea as to how you approach problems, and structure your code.